blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 Whenever you rest, you remain sleeping for 2d12 additional hours and cannot be woken from your slumber.
 For every 4 hour of additional sleep, you regain one additional stamina die.

 ### 5. Abyssal corruption: Wrath
+Your temper becomes far more intense than you c

 ### 6. Abyssal corruption: Envy
 ### 7. Abyssal corruption: Pride
 ### 8. Abyssal corruption: Acedia